-The fundamental distinction between value-aligned investing and impact investing lies in the term impact.
-While value-aligned investors need only learn whether a company's behavior is consistent with their personal values, impact investors must also predict whether their investment in a company will actually improve the company's performance.
+The fundamental distinction between value-aligned investing and investing for impact lies in the term impact, which means that the investment causes the desired outcome.
+While value-aligned investors need only learn whether a company's behavior is consistent with their personal values, impact investors seek to improve a company's performance with respect to values they care about.
+They may seek to: